vinhnx/Clendar/README.md

 📖
 I believe the best way to Learn is by doing.

-SwiftUI is evolving and I think it's the future of writing iOS apps.
+SwiftUI is evolving and I think it's the future of writing apps.

 The true power of SwiftUI, to me, is it's flexibility, thanks to it's vast realm of view modifiers and expressiveness with property wrappers.